When security is the concern for an Opencart website’s data, then what better than a Web Application Firewall!

 Customer Reset Password Notification Subject: Subject for customer reset password notification.

-Customer Reset Password Notification Description: Description for the customer reset password notification.
+Customer Reset Password Notification Description: Description of the customer reset password notification.

 SignUp email Notification